Pressure balance in the multiphase ISM of cosmologically simulated disk galaxies: Vertical Pressure Balance Results

 The results shown in Figure \ref{f:pressure_partition} are independent of the averaging scale \ellpatch/, save for the partitioning of total ``kinetic'' pressure $\pkin/ \equiv \pturb/ + \pflow/$ between the dispersion/turbulence and bulk flow terms.
 Figure \ref{f:pkin_lpatch} shows how this partitioning varies with averaging scale and as a function of height from the midplane.
 As expected, the total kinetic pressure is independent of averaging scale, but the relative importance of the dispersion and bulk flow contributions depends strongly on the averaging scale.

 We expect a transition in the partitioning of \pkin/ at $\ellpatch/ \approx \ell_\mathrm{turb}$, where $\ell_{\rm turb}$ is the scale of the largest turbulent eddies.
 For $\ellpatch/ \gtrsim \ell_\mathrm{turb}$, a single patch contains all scales relevant to the turbulent cascade.
 On the other hand, for $\ellpatch/ \lesssim \ell_\mathrm{turb}$ the largest turbulent eddies cannot be contained in individual patches.
 In this limit, the larger turbulent eddies will appear as coherent bulk flows on the scale $\ellpatch/$, and will thus contribute to $\pflow/$ instead of $\pturb/$.
 Near the disk midplane, Figure \ref{f:pkin_lpatch} shows that $P_{\rm kin}$ transitions from being dominated by $\pturb/$ to being dominated by $\pflow/$ as $\ellpatch/$ decreases from 1 kpc to 300 pc.
 This indicates that the largest turbulent eddies (which contain most of the kinetic energy in a 3D turbulent cascade) have a scale $300\,{\rm pc} \lesssim \ell_\mathrm{turb} \lesssim 1$ kpc.
 This is consistent with the idea that the largest turbulent eddies have a scale comparable to the scale height of the gas disk (see Figure \ref{f:radial_profiles}).
+As we show in Appendix \ref{a:resolution}, these results are not very sensitive to simulation resolution near the midplane.
+However, we find that at larger heights ($|z|/h \gtrsim 2$), where the gas densities drop substantially and the spatial resolution of our quasi-Lagrangian simulations degrades, the partitioning of the total kinetic pressure between the dispersion and bulk components becomes more sensitive to resolution.